jquense/yup/README.md

 ### Schema defaults

 A schema's default is used when casting produces an `undefined` output value.
-Because of this, setting a default affects the output type of the schema, effectively marking it as "defined()".
+Because of this, setting a default affects the output type of the schema, essentially marking it as "defined()".

 ```ts
 import { string } from 'yup';